Society of Petroleum Engineers: Distinguished Lecturers

 The SPE Distinguished Lecturer Committee (DL) each year selects a group of nominees to become SPE Distinguished Lecturers.
 SPE Distinguished Lecturers are nominated for the program and selected by the committee to share their industry expertise by lecturing at local SPE sections across the globe.
 Nominees are notified of their nomination and must submit a summary of their biography, a presentation that can be given in thirty minutes or less, and additional information for the DL committee.
 The schedule of DL talks is available online.
 Some DL talks are very popular and are made available online as webinars.

 Publications

 SPE publishes peer-reviewed journals, magazines, and books.
 Technical papers presented at SPE conferences or approved for publication in SPE peer-reviewed journals are also published to OnePetro.org.

-Peer-reviewed journals
+Peer-reviewed Journal

-SPE publishes five peer-reviewed journals.
-These are published online to OnePetro.org and through an SPE Peer-Reviewed Journals app.